-The Tax Cuts and Jobs Act created a new deduction for certain pass-through business income which is known as the Qualified Business Income Deduction (QBID).
+The Tax Cuts and Jobs Act created a new deduction for certain pass-through business income, known as the Qualified Business Income Deduction (QBID).
 The calculation of the QBID is complex, requiring the preparer to apply technical rules, and it involves detailed recordkeeping on behalf of the taxpayer.
-The actual calculation of the QBID is done on one of two (2) worksheets, both of which are supported in the 2018 TaxSlayer Pro tax programs.
+The QBID calculation is on one of two worksheets, both of which are on TaxSlayer Pro.

 - Schedule F, (Form 1040) Line 34 – Net Profit (or Loss)

 - Schedule K-1 (Form 1065), Box 20, Code Z – Qualified Business Income